 The following is a non-exhaustive list of circumstances which are likely to require a risk assessment to be produced.
-If in doubt, staff should seek guidance from the Head/Deputy or Facilities manager.
+If in doubt, staff should seek guidance from the Headmaster, SLT, Head of Boarding, Educational Visits Coordinator or the Facilities Manager.